 Few other details of the certification methodology have been made public, however.
 But if the scheme addresses some of the perennial corruption and regulatory bugbears facing investors in emerging markets, it could not only quickly establish itself as a sought-after accreditation but also serve as a blueprint for future similar schemes.

 Investing in emerging markets will always carry with it a fair degree of risk primarily because the rule of law is not as well developed and entrenched as it is in first world economies.
-Arbitrarily enforced local content rules, opaque sectoral regulation, corrupt business introducers and consultants, local partners beneficially owned by sanctioned individuals and kickback demands from corrupt state officials are just some of the red flags western companies need to be alert to.
+Arbitrarily enforced local content rules, opaque sectoral regulation, corrupt middlemen, local partners beneficially owned by sanctioned individuals and kickback demands from corrupt state officials are just some of the red flags western companies need to be alert to.
 These are hard enough to navigate at the best of times.
-But with rising protectionism and trade wars increasingly threatening investors’ margins, they need to feel confident that whatever asset they are investing in is not going to throw up any unpleasant surprises.
+But with rising protectionism and trade wars increasingly threatening investors’ margins, they need to feel confident that their investments are not going to throw up any unpleasant surprises.

 Of course, even validated projects may not be immune to corruption and regulatory threats over time.
 Emerging markets are fluid and volatile and an investment environment that seems promising at the point of inspection may become less so in the event of political change or economic instability.
 Some level of project monitoring would likely be needed to firm up BDN’s credibility.
 Nonetheless, the scheme clearly mitigates many of the business risks faced by investors in the developing world.
 It is too early to tell whether it will prove to be a counterweight to BRI.
 But by setting high certification standards, it may encourage emerging economies to seek something similar from their Chinese partners.